Enright1/quartz/content/Ultimate American West Coast RV Trip WTB.md

 ## **San Diego, CA**

 Beaches, tacos, and nightlife.
-La Jolla for sea lions, Gaslamp Quarter for bars, and Torrey Pines if anyone golfs.
+La Jolla for sea lions, Gaslamp Quarter for bars, and Torrey Pines for the golfers.
 Consider a stop at SeaWorld or the famous San Diego Zoo.

 **Drive Time to Los Angeles: ~2.5 hours**